Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor/armorRating.rst

 armorRating
 ====================================================================================================

 `number`_.
+Read-only.
 The actor's current armour rating, taking equipment condition into account.
 Armour mitigation can be automatically applied to damage by using the applyDamage function.

 Armour mitigation calculation:
 x = damage / (damage + target.armorRating)